AI Classification

 Tier 2: Vector Similarity (Tenant)

-If no exact match, Bliss computes a vector embedding (Gemini, 768 dimensions) and queries pgvector for cosine similarity against your previous classifications.
+If no exact match, Bliss computes a 768-dimensional vector embedding using the configured embedding provider and queries pgvector for cosine similarity against your previous classifications.
 Threshold: reviewThreshold (default 0.70).

 Tier 3: Vector Similarity (Global)